 - ▶ Activity list.
 This document provides a tabulation of schedule activities that shows the activity description, activity identifier, and a sufficiently detailed scope of work description so project team members understand what work is to be performed. - ▶ Bid documents.
 Bid documents are used to request proposals from prospective sellers.
-Depending on the goods or services needed, bid documents can include, among others: - ▶ Metrics.
+Depending on the goods or services needed, bid documents can include, among others: - ▶ Request for information (RFI), - Request for quotation (RFQ), and - ▶ Request for proposal (RFP). - ▶ Metrics.
 Metrics describe an attribute and how to measure it. - ▶ Project calendar.
 This calendar identifies working days and shifts that are available for scheduled activities. - ▶ Requirements documentation.
 This document is a record of product requirements and relevant information needed to manage the requirements, which includes the associated category, priority, and acceptance criteria. - ▶ Project team charter.
 This document records the project team values, agreements, and operating guidelines, and establishes clear expectations regarding acceptable behavior by project team members. - ▶ User story.
 A user story is a brief description of an outcome for a specific user, which is a promise of a conversation to clarify details.